lbonn/i3-focus-last/README.md

 Another implementation of this classic (and useful) example of i3 ipc use.

-Works on reasonable versions of i3 and sway's master branch.
+Works on reasonable versions of i3 and sway >= 1.2.

 Done in [rust](https://www.rust-lang.org):